Self-employed person consulting his accountant online in Quebec

-Accountant for Self-Employed Individuals in Quebec | 2026 Guide
+Accountant for Self-Employed Workers in Quebec | 2026 Guide

 Why does a self-employed person need an accountant?